 For general information or assistance, please e-mail us at:

-Dr. Frances Colón is the Deputy Science and Technology Adviser to the Secretary of State at the U.S. Department of State where she promotes Science, Technology and Innovation (ST&I) dialogues; global scientific engagement for capacity-building, development and public diplomacy; S&T fellowships; women in science; and transformational technologies as tools of science diplomacy.
-Previously, Dr. Colón served the U.S. Department of State as the Science and Environment Adviser at the Western Hemisphere Affairs Bureau where she was responsible for providing technical advice on how environmental and scientific issues affected the U.S. Government's foreign policy objectives in the Americas.
-During that time, Dr. Colón coordinated climate change policy for the Energy and Climate Partnership of the Americas announced by President Obama in 2009, and was the lead negotiator for scientific cooperation with the region.
+Dr. Frances Colón is the Deputy Science and Technology Adviser to the Secretary of State at the U.S. Department of State where she promotes integration of science and technology into foreign policy dialogues; global scientific engagement for capacity-building; advancement of women in science; and innovation as a tool for economic growth around the world.
+Previously, Dr. Colón served the U.S. Department of State as the Science and Environment Adviser at the Western Hemisphere Affairs Bureau where she was responsible for advising on environmental and scientific issues that affected the U.S. Government's foreign policy objectives in the Americas.
+During that time, Dr. Colón coordinated climate change policy for the Energy and Climate Partnership of the Americas announced by President Obama in 2009.
 As a AAAS Science and Technology Policy Fellow (2006-2008), Dr. Colón led the OES Bureau’s program for Muslim world outreach through K-12 science and math education cooperation.
-Dr. Colón earned her Ph.D. in Neuroscience in2004 from Brandeis University and her B.S. in Biology in 1997 from the University of Puerto Rico.
+Dr. Colón earned her Ph.D. in neuroscience in 2004 from Brandeis University and her B.S. in biology in 1997 from the University of Puerto Rico.

 Alan is associated with the Santa Fe Institute (SFI) where he has collaborated on critical materials supply risk factors.
 He was a co-author of the 2011 report on energy critical elements by the American Physical Society and the Materials Research Society.
-Alan has a Bachelor’s degree in physics from the Colorado School of Mines and both Master’s and PhD degrees in physics from the University of Colorado, where he was a National Science Foundation Fellow.
+Alan has a bachelor’s degree in physics from the Colorado School of Mines and both master’s and Ph.D. degrees in physics from the University of Colorado, where he was a National Science Foundation Fellow.
 After a postdoc and one teaching year at Brandeis University, Alan worked for 16 years at Sandia National Laboratories in materials research and management.
-He moved to Los Alamos in 2001.
-In 2007, Alan was President of the Materials Research Society.
+In 2007, Alan was president of the Materials Research Society.